 Indeed, to this day, as financial records show, the Chinese government remains the 'controlling shareholder' of Hikvision.
-By contrast, Hikvision's PR organization obscures their origin and downplays the government ownership as just one of many 'shareholders' rather than the controlling one it is.
+By contrast, Hikvision's overseas marketing obscures their origin and downplays the government ownership as just one of many 'shareholders' rather than the controlling one it is.

 The Hikvision 2015 annual report (p.
 62) makes clear the connection, explaining that Hikvision's chairman is a Communist Party Secretary:

 Chen currently serves as the head of 52nd Institute, the chairman and the Communist Party secretary of China Electronics Technology HIK Group Co., Ltd. (中电海康集团, CETHIK) and chairman of the Company [Hikvision]